 A Brief History of Bixby Memorial Free Library

 William Gove Bixby was born in Vergennes, Vermont in 1829, one of four children of William and Lucy Bixby.
 Except for a short time spent exploring business opportunities in Colorado, he lived most of his life in Vergennes.
-As a young man he was in business with his father who owned a hardware store in the Sherman Block and he later owned several manufacturing businesses along Otter Creek.
+As a young man, he was in business with his father who owned a hardware store in the Sherman Block and he later owned several manufacturing businesses along Otter Creek.
 He was an avid boater and spent much of his time on Lake Champlain in his boat and on his island in Thorpe’s Cove in Charlotte.
 Mr. Bixby was fond of fine paintings and good literature.
 His generosity aided many charitable institutions and churches.

 When he died in 1907 he bequeathed money to several institutions and former servants, but the bulk of his estate was left to establish a public library for Vergennes.
 This was a surprise to all, as he had told no one of his wishes.
 It should be mentioned that the bulk of his money had come from his sister Eleanor who had been married to a Chicago hotel man.
-Upon her death her Chicago real estate and wealth of stocks and bonds went to her brother.
-It was largely these funds which made the building of the Bixby Library possible.
+Upon her death, her Chicago real estate and wealth of stocks and bonds went to her brother.
+It was largely these funds that made the building of the Bixby Library possible.

-The cornerstone for the Bixby was laid in September of 1911.
-On August 1, 1912, the 3,530 volumes plus public documents, government reports and unbound magazines of the City Library were transferred to the newly opened Bixby Library and dedication ceremonies were held on October 1, 1912.
+The cornerstone for the Bixby was laid in September 1911.
+On August 1, 1912, the 3,530 volumes plus public documents, government reports, and unbound magazines of the City Library were transferred to the newly opened Bixby Library and dedication ceremonies were held on October 1, 1912.
 At the dedication, President John M. Thomas of Middlebury College said: